Elder abuse prevention

 Did you know?
 There are simple yet effective ways to help prevent abuse.
 Learn how you or someone you know can protect their health and wellbeing, finances and future decisions and wishes.

-- lend your bank card or give your PIN number to anyone
+- lend your bank card or give your personal identification number (PIN) to anyone

 - feel pressured or made to feel guilty into doing something you are not in agreement with